 However, in modern use, the term “Sturgeon’s law” is used almost exclusively to refer to the adage that “ninety percent of everything is crap”, as noted in the Oxford English Dictionary entry on the topic.

 Note: as shown above, although Sturgeon’s law is most commonly quoted today as “90% of everything is crap”, the original adage was “90% of everything is crud“.
 This formulation is sometimes still used, together with various other formulations for the adage, such as “95% of everything is crap”.

 Summary and conclusions

 - Sturgeon’s law is the adage that “ninety percent of everything is crap”.
-This represents the belief that in general, the vast majority of the work that is produced in any given field is of low quality.
+This suggests that, in general, the vast majority of the works that are produced in any given field are likely to be of low quality.

 - Sturgeon’s law can apply to various things, such as books, films, TV shows, apps, video games, and cars.

 - Sturgeon’s law can benefit you in various ways, for example by helping you accurately assess and criticize fields that you’re interested in, and by helping you figure out how to spend your valuable resources, when it comes to things such as your time, attention, effort, and money.

 - Important caveats about Sturgeon’s law are that the definition of “crap” is subjective and sometimes controversial, that the 90% figure is just a very rough estimate, and that this observation doesn’t apply in all situations.